kotlinguistics/IPA-Transcribers/README.md

 ## Limitations

-### Languages with High Orthographic Depth (Spelling doesn't convey pronunciation)
+### <a name="depth"> Languages with High Orthographic Depth (Spelling doesn't convey pronunciation)</a>

-The orthography of some languages bears little or no resemblance to its intended pronunciation.
+The orthography of some languages contains little or no information about its intended pronunciation.

 This is called [Orthographic Depth](https://en.wikipedia.org/wiki/Orthographic_depth).
-Languages with high orthographic depth cannot be transliterated (or entirely transliterated) in a purely rule-based way, using only the native orthography.
+Languages with high orthographic depth cannot be transliterated (or fully transliterated) in a purely rule-based way, using only the native orthography.

 Examples of prominent languages with high orthographic depth are

 * Chinese (whose writing system is a modified ideography, containing little to no pronunciation information beyond rhyming hints),
 * Arabic (whose writing system doesn't normally record short vowels), and